Creta5164/Monogame-MSDF-example/README.md

 float  pxRange     : This determines the degree of clarity, best value is 5.

-float2 textureSize : set it to texture's size (using Vector2).
+float2 textureSize : set it to texture's size (use Vector2).

-float4 bgColor     : determines drawing background color in shader.
+float4 bgColor     : determines drawing background color in shader. (use Vector4, also can use Color -> toVector4)

-float4 fgColor     : determines drawing shape color in shader.
+float4 fgColor     : determines drawing shape color in shader. (use Vector4, also can use Color -> toVector4)